jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

  <em>/
 var controller = function() {};
 module.exports = new controller();</pre>
 Inside of this file, we are in module scope.
 Any file that does a <strong>require </strong>on this module only has access to exported methods.
 What I am doing in this file is creating a constructor function (<em>var controller) </em>for the controller object and telling Node that it should return this object when a require is performed.
 You can export individual functions, but I prefer to export an entire object with prototype methods and properties using the <a href="http://geekswithblogs.net/liammclennan/archive/2011/02/06/143843.aspx">Javascript class pattern</a>.
-Let&#8217;s go ahead and move our actions object from <em>dispatcher.js</em> into the controller.
+Let's go ahead and move our actions object from <em>dispatcher.js</em> into the controller.

 <pre class="brush:js">/</em>